 If you have created an online personal account, you can also login to your account to check your balance.
 When doing this, always be aware that it is possible that some transactions may have not yet been synchronised over the internet to update the online account platform.
 This may cause temporary differences between the balance shown online and the one you see by tapping your wristband (which is always your correct ‘live’ balance).

 What happens if my RFID wristband gets damaged or lost?

-If the fabric of the wristband becomes unusable, just visit the customer support point where staff will be able to quickly and easily re-issue you a new wristband, with your full balance intact.
+If the fabric of the wristband becomes unusable, just visit the customer support point (near the Wristband Exchange entrance) where staff will be able to quickly and easily re-issue you a new wristband, with your remaining balance intact.
 This does not require registering a personal account.

 If the RFID chip becomes damaged please bring it to us and we will issue you with a new one and do our best to instantly recover any funds attached to it, although in some cases – depending on the extent of the damage – this may not be possible until after the event.